How does the UK compare to energy prices in Europe?

 What is the main source of electricity in Germany?

-What European country consumes the most fossil fuels?
+What European country consumes the least fossil fuels?

-Germany is the EU member state with the greatest reliance on fossil fuels at 47.5%, followed closely by Spain which relies on fossil fuels for 74% of its energy fuel mix.
+Germany is the EU member state with the least reliance on fossil fuels at 47.5%, followed closely by Spain which relies on fossil fuels for 74% of its energy fuel mix.

 Which European country is most dependent on imported oil?